info201b-2022-spring/final-projects-ardent-caterpillar/README.md

 ## Data 2
 Where did you download the data (e.g., a web URL)? https://www.kaggle.com/datasets/acasalan/nba-3-point-shooting-202122-corrections
 How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
+The data was compiled by A Casalan and extracted from Basketball Reference website.
 How many observations (rows) are in your data?
+590
 How many features (columns) are in the data?
+12
 What questions (from above) can be answered using the data in this dataset?
+Does a players position affect the amount of 3 pointers they shoot?

 ## Data 3